 Source: Adapted from John Murphy's "Technical Analysis of the Financial Markets"

 Chart patterns are consolidation zones where buyers and sellers battle.
 Volume tells you who's winning that battle - and when one side is about to give up.
+The accumulation or distribution that occurs within the pattern is only revealed through volume analysis.
+Without understanding volume, traders are essentially blind to the forces building up behind the pattern.

 Nearly all chart patterns share one volume characteristic: volume decreases as the pattern develops, then surges when price breaks out.
+This “coiling” effect stores energy as uncertainty increases and traders wait for resolution.

 Thomas Bulkowski's research found that breakouts with above-average volume showed better follow-through.
 A reasonable threshold: breakout volume should exceed the 20-day average by at least 25-30% for traditional markets.
+In crypto, we look for 2-3x average.

 Flat resistance + rising support.
 Bullish continuation.